KinFeiW/Covid19Project/README.md

 Original-(MEDIUM) Second Party Source: Our World in Data and the open-access data tools that make the online publication possible, is funded through a mix of grants, sponsors and reader donations.

-Comprehensive-(HIGH) In this dataset it provide the numbers of daily vaccination, postive cases and death of each country.
+Comprehensive-(MEDIUM) In this dataset it provide the numbers of daily vaccination, postive cases and death of each country.
+But out of the daily cases and deaths, it did not show how many have been vaccinated.

 Current-(HIGH) The data are updated on daily basis.